omoke1/vp0/VPO_Whitepaper_2025.md

 ### 3.2 Core Innovation

-VPO's core innovation lies in its ability to transform any computable prediction into a cryptographically verifiable truth through:
+Veyra's core innovation lies in its ability to transform any computable prediction into a cryptographically verifiable truth through:

 - **Automated Data Processing**: Real-time ingestion and analysis of relevant data sources
 - **AI-Powered Resolution**: Advanced machine learning models for event analysis and outcome prediction